datascienceconfidential/datascienceconfidential.github.io/_posts/3000-04-30-hank-quinlan-site-launched.md

 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.
+(Editing to test whether I can push)